ulfben/cpp_prngs/README.md

 ## [Engines](https://github.com/ulfben/cpp_prngs/tree/main/includes/engines)
 All the provided engines [are very fast](https://github.com/ulfben/cpp_prngs#performance-benchmarks):

-They are also compact (16 or 32 bytes), produce high-quality randomness, and can even run at compile time.
+They are also compact (16-32 bytes), produce high-quality randomness, and can even run at compile time.
 I recommend using the 64-bit output versions unless you have a measured performance reason not to.
 The 32-bit engines work fine, but their output values are smaller than `size_t` on most systems.
 This means they might not handle indexing very large containers (~4.29 billion elements).
 Such large containers are rare though and, in debug builds, the `Random<E>` code will alert you if this problem occurs.

 | File Name           | Output Width | Description                                                                                                                                |
 |---------------------|--------------|--------------------------------------------------------------------------------------------------------------------------------------------|